payachaijew/URL-Shortener/README.md

 3. Short Code Generation: A unique 6-character alphanumeric code is generated
 4. Caching Check: System checks if URL already has a short code to avoid duplicates
 5. Storage: Short code and URL mapping are stored in browser's localStorage
-6. Display: Shortened URL is displayed with copy functionality
+6. Display: Shows shortened URL with copy button and QR code
 7. History: URL is added to history with timestamp and click tracking
 8. Redirect: When someone visits the short URL, they're redirected to the original